zikula-modules/Scribite/docs/en/dev/README.markdown

 It is the responsibility of each subscriber module to provide a unique DOM id for the form textarea(s) within a module.
-Ids in the user and admin areas should not ne the same.
-This is simply to facilititate unique textarea overrides from scribite/ (this is because Scribite is unaware of the func url paramater now).
+Ids in the user and admin areas should not be the same.
+This is simply to facilititate unique textarea overrides from scribite (this is because Scribite is unaware of the `func` url paramater now).
 The DOM `name` can be whatever the module dev prefers, but the Id should be unique within the module scope.